refinedev/awesome-refine/README.md

 </div>

 ## Try refine.new
 [refine.new is a powerful open-source tool that lets you create **refine** applications right in your browser](https://refine.new/)

+## refine devtools 💡

+[refine devtools](https://github.com/refinedev/refine/tree/next/packages/devtools) is designed to help you debug and develop your refine apps.
+It will be a collection of features, including monitoring queries and mutations, testing out inferencer-generated codes, adding and updating refine packages from the UI and more.

 ## Announcements and Official Blog Posts
 * [Announcing the refine Open Source Hackathon 2 Winners](https://refine.dev/blog/refine-hackathon-2-winners/)